sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/5-configuring-routes/README.md

 # Configuring Routes
 The Angular Router enables navigation from one view to the next as users perform application tasks.
 You can read more about Routing and Navigation [here](https://angular.io/guide/router).
 Routing is often requied as simple apps grow into more complex apps.

-## Project Step #5: Add routing to support a more-developed UI
+## Step Five: Add routing to support a more-developed UI

 ### a: Create a service to manage the yelp key and api calls
 1. Generate a Yelp service -- run **``` ng g s yelp --flat true --spec false ```** from the Angular CLI.